 May you all have good fortune this upcoming year!

 Photos of the mirror and the Kagami Biraki ceremony are linked to their original sources.

 This article was posted on Tuesday, January 4th, 2011 at 1:03 pm and is filed under Arts and Crafts, Countries & Cultures, Cuisine, Customs and Traditions, Flower Arranging, Holidays Around the World, Japan, Japan, Japanese, Japanese Cuisine, Languages, New Years, Recipes of the World, Symbolic Displays, Symbolic Foods for the New Year, Traveling, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.